pratyus45/apnacollege/README.md

 # apnacollege
-This is my first  repo
+This is my first  repositry.
+Author - Pratyush